-- b.
-False

-- ANSWER: False

-- RATIONALE: Partnership is the default classification for a two-owner LLC that does not elect to be treated as a corporation under the "check-the-box" Regulations.
+RATIONALE: Partnership is the default classification for a two-owner LLC that does not elect to be treated

+LEARNING OBJECTIVES: SCPE.HRMY.15.LO: 2-01 - LO: 2-01 NATIONAL STANDARDS: United States - BUSPORG: Analytic

-- 14. A personal service corporation must use a calendar year, and is not permitted to use a fiscal year.
+14. A personal service corporation must use a calendar year, and is not permitted to use a fiscal year.

-- a.
-True

-- b.
-False

-- ANSWER: False
+Cengage Learning Testing, Powered by Cognero

+Page 5

-- RATIONALE: As a general rule, a personal service corporation (PSC) must use a calendar year.
+RATIONALE: As a general rule, a personal service corporation (PSC) must use a calendar year.
 However, under certain circumstances (e.g., business purpose exception, § 444 election) a PSC may use a fiscal year.

+LEARNING OBJECTIVES: SCPE.HRMY.15.LO: 2-02 - LO: 2-02 NATIONAL STANDARDS: United States - BUSPORG: Analytic accounting.
+However, under several exceptions to the rule (e.g., average annual gross receipts of \$5 million or less for the most recent 3-year period), a C corporation can use the cash method.

-- 15. As a general rule, C corporations must use the cash method of accounting.
+15. As a general rule, C corporations must use the cash method of accounting.
 However, under several exceptions to this rule (e.g., average annual gross receipts of \$5 million or less for the most recent 3-year period), a C corporation can use the accrual method.

-- b.
-False

-- ANSWER: False

-- RATIONALE: The opposite is true.
-As a general rule, C corporations must use the accrual method of accounting.
-However, under several exceptions to the rule (e.g., average annual gross receipts of \$5 million or less for the most recent 3-year period), a C corporation can use the cash method.
+RATIONALE: The opposite is true.
+As a general rule, C corporations must use the accrual method of

+LEARNING OBJECTIVES: SCPE.HRMY.15.LO: 2-02 - LO: 2-02 NATIONAL STANDARDS: United States - BUSPORG: Analytic the bonus occurs in 2015, the year in which the \$50,000 is incurred and accrued.

-- 16. On December 31, 2014, Lavender, Inc., an accrual basis C corporation, accrues a \$50,000 bonus to Barry, its vice president and a 40% shareholder.
-Lavender pays the bonus to Barry, who is a cash basis taxpayer, on March 13, 2015.
-Lavender can deduct the bonus in 2015, the year in which it is included in Barry's gross income.
+16. On December 31, 2015, Lavender, Inc., an accrual basis C corporation, accrues a \$50,000 bonus to Barry, its vice president and a 40% shareholder.
+Lavender pays the bonus to Barry, who is a cash basis taxpayer, on March 14, 2016.
+Lavender can deduct the bonus in 2016, the year in which it is included in Barry's gross income.

-- a.
-True

-- b.
-False

-- ANSWER: False

-- RATIONALE: Because Barry is not a related party (more than 50% shareholder), Lavender's deduction for the bonus occurs in 2014, the year in which the \$50,000 is incurred and accrued.
+RATIONALE: Because Barry is not a related party (more than 50% shareholder), Lavender's deduction for